infotroph/efrhizo/efhrizo-log.md

 Noticed a few places where the 2012 patfiles behave a bit differently from what I jotted down about the 2012 patfiles.
 In particular, each segment records is NOT always 46 lines long -- sometimes line 46 is 0 instead of 7 even when it's not the end of the file, and a variable number more lines of integers appear before the next segment starts.
 Updated patfile-notes.txt to reflect this.

 Script expanded, first "working" version saved in a WIP branch.
 Where "working" means "writes 10-px green dots onto the one image I've tested, at what look like the right coordinates"; don't trust it much yet!

+2015-03-09:

+More work on showpat.py.
+A quick shell script to test on some 2012 images:

+	#!/bin/bash

+	# Just wrapping a loop over showpat.py
+	# assumes images and patfiles are in same directory and have matching names

+	IMGPATH="/Users/chrisb/rdp-tx/ef2012_t1-t53/"
+	OUTPATH="/Users/chrisb/UI/efrhizo/tmp/"

+	FILES=$(find $IMGPATH -name '*.pat' -print0 | xargs -0 basename -s .pat)

+	for F in $FILES; do
+		echo $F
+		./scripts/showpat.py "$IMGPATH$F".jpg "$IMGPATH$F".pat "$OUTPATH$F".png
+	done

+This takes a very long time to run.
+Modified to run only the first few interesting ones (images 1-10 had no roots in them):

+	# ...
+	FILES=( $(find $IMGPATH -name '*.pat' -print0 | xargs -0 basename -s .pat) )
+	# ...
+	for F in ${FILES[@]:9:50}; do
+	# ...

+Still takes > 30 sec to process a few dozen images, but let's see what we have:

+Many images have vertical lines at x=510; appears that I'm swapping coordinates somewhere so x coordinates get cut off by the filter that's supposed to affect y coordinates.
+Found it: I was passing drawpoints(x,y) but defining drawpoints(row, col).
+Rows should by y, not x!
+Points were inly drawn in the right location because I was swapping row/col again after applying my out-of-bounds filter.
+Fixed both.

+Added filter for negative indices (circle extends off top/left) as well as out-of-bound positive (extends off bottom/right), and updated positive filter to use maximum index (num rows - 1) rather than pixel dimension.
+This appears to fix all out-of-bounds errors.

+Looks like the first 8 integers of each segment (what I call `coords` in showpat.py) are the root midline at each end of the segment, repeated for unknown reasons.
+The next 8 decimal-that-always-takes-an-integer-value lines (`dec_coords` in showpat.py) look like they're the edges at each end of the segment.
+First stab at drawing an outline around the segment produces a diagonal line through it.

+Looks like I was miscounting indexes when reading in the pat file --> coords only contain 7 elements -> draw_edge not called for second four coordinates.
+Now drawing Xs whose ends match up with corners of each segment.